Riscy Pygness User Manual

 : STARS ( n -) FOR '* EMIT NEXT ; ;; 3 STARS

 but that is awkward and unnecessary.
-Instead, just use two lines:
+Instead, when typing interactively, just use two lines:

 : STARS ( n -) FOR '* EMIT NEXT ;